Support NRES

 data collection

-The B.S. degree program in Forest & Fire Sciences (FFS) prepares students for careers in the protection and management of our forest and natural resources.
-This degree program name was changed from Forestry & Natural Resources (FNR) to better reflect the curriculum available to students.
+The Forest and Fire Sciences (FFS) Degree Program prepares students for careers in the protection and management of our forest and natural resources.
+This program name was changed from Forestry and Natural Resources (FNR) to better reflect the curriculum available to students.
 Any current FNR student can move to the 2021-2022 catalog and graduate with the degree title of FFS.

-SAF shieldThe Society of American Foresters accredits the Forest & Fire Sciences program.
+SAF shieldThe FFS Program leading to a Bachelor of Science in Forest and Fire Sciences is accredited by the Society of American Foresters (SAF).
 Also, the U.S. Office of Personnel Management (OPM) recognizes employment as a forester with the Federal Government upon graduation.

 Graduates qualify for such positions as forester, environmental interpreter, natural resource manager, urban forester, park administrator, park ranger, resource planner, watershed manager, hydrologist, fire and fuels manager, and many other related environmental career areas.